marcin-przywoski/FacebookExportDatePhotoFixer/README.md

 - Add an option to put everything in one folder instead of creating replication of original folder structure

 - Add ability to overwrite existing files in source directory

+- Improve performance of the application with the usage of parallelism

+- Fix bottleneck on updating UI by batching them

+- Make program working on MacOS and Linux

 - (Possibly in the future) Rewrite application to a full fledged application for viewing exported Messenger conversations with added functionality